 The following doses have been studied in scientific research:

-- For lowering cholesterol: The dose of avocado used varies, depending on the amount of other fats and calories in the diet.
+- For high cholesterol: The dose of avocado used varies, depending on the amount of other fats and calories in the diet.
+In some instances, eating 0.5 to 2 avocados daily in place of other fats has been used.
+Following a diet in which 75% of the fat intake comes from avocado has also been used.

 - Appelboom, T., Schuermans, J., Verbruggen, G., Henrotin, Y., and Reginster, J. Y. Symptoms modifying effect of avocado/soybean unsaponifiables (ASU) in knee osteoarthritis.
 A double blind, prospective, placebo-controlled study.
 Scand J Rheumatol 2001;30(4):242-247.
 View abstract.